kour-git/Tensor_tikz/README.md

 # Tensor_tikz

-This repository contains tikz and tex file for Tensor- Train decomposition and Canonical Polyadic Decomposition of a 3-way tensor.
+This repository contains tikz and tex file for Canonical Polyadic (CP) decomposition, Tucker decomposition, and  Tensor Train (TT) decompositio of a 3-way tensor.